gregmsanderson/fly-live-beats/docs/11-aws-run-globally.md

 ![GA speed test](img/aws_ga_speed_test.jpeg)

-**Note:** The HTTPS connection will still be terminated by the load balancer and so you still privide the SSL certificate there.
+**Note:** The HTTPS connection will still be terminated by the load balancer and so you still provide the SSL certificate there.

 In terms of pricing there is a fixed hourly cost to run the service _plus_ an additional cost per GB of data it handles.